k-rns/2020-10-26-WHOI-Data/index.md

 <h3>Installing required packages</h3>

-<p>For the workshop we recommend installing the required packages using the Anaconda Prompt in windows (or Terminal in Mac/Linux). </p>
+<p>For the workshop we recommend installing the required packages using the Anaconda Prompt in windows (or Terminal in Mac/Linux) as described in method 1 (below).
+If you try method 2 and that does not work for you, you can try method 1 at any time since it uses a separate environment we create just for this lesson.</p>

 <strong>Install method 1: Make a new environment and launch jupyter notebooks using the new environment.</strong>
 <p>This method is more fail-safe than method 2.
 As shown in the steps below you have to use a command line (Anaconda Prompt(win) Terminal(Mac/Linux) to launch jupyter notebook, not the graphical Anaconda Navigator.</p>